SipiczkiMartin/SIppiBlogFrontend/public/myREADME.md

 here we can choose the icons we want and import them in ES6 style

 !!! need to import the lib: npm install react-icons

+ROUTING
+npm install react-router-dom

+look into index.js for more
+!! in v6 we don't specify Route in the element itself but in the index.js.. we have to provide ROute with path and element !!!!!!